-Heat the olive oil over medium-high heat in a medium, heavy pot or Dutch oven.
+- Heat the olive oil over medium-high heat in a medium, heavy pot or Dutch oven.
 Add the sausages and cook for 10 minutes, turning occasionally to brown them evenly.
-Transfer to a sheet pan and roast for 10-15 minutes, depending of the size of the sausages, until cooked through and no longer pink inside.
+Transfer to a sheet pan and roast for 10 to 15 minutes, depending of the size of the sausages, until cooked through and no longer pink inside.
 Set aside.

 - Meanwhile, drain any excess fat from the pot, leaving only a thin coating of oil on the bottom.
 (Or, if the pot looks dry, add a splash of olive oil.)
 Add the onions and garlic and cook over medium-low heat for 10 minutes, until the onions are browned and translucent.